Constitution of the Faculty Senate of Tyler Junior College

 Section 6: The Senate will establish that a quorum is present before conducting business at any meeting.
 This quorum will consist of 51% of all elected members.

-Section 2: No senator will be eligible to nominate or elect any officer of the Senate unless his credentials to serve during the current or upcoming year will have been accepted by the Senate.
-Nominations of candidates will be made by a senator and will require seconding by two other senators.
+Section 2: Nominations of candidates will be made by a senator and will require seconding by two other senators.
 No senator will nominate or second more than one candidate for the same office.
+(Revised April 2014)

 Section 3: Nominations for the office of president-elect will be made first.
 When all candidates for the office of president-elect have been nominated, the election will be held by secret ballot and will continue until the president declares a majority winner.
 Nominations for the office of secretary will be made next.
 When all candidates for the office of secretary have been nominated, the election will be held by secret ballot and will continue until the president declares a majority winner.